Heart Valve Diseases

 What is heart valve disease?

-Heart valve disease is when 1 or more heart valves don’t work right.
+Heart valve disease is when one or more heart valves don’t work right.
 The valves normally keep blood flow moving forward in one direction.
 And they prevent the backward flow of blood as it leaves each chamber of the heart.
 The heart has 4 chambers: 2 upper chambers (atria) and 2 lower chambers (ventricles).
 The heart also has 4 valves.
 They are:

 Tricuspid valve.
 Located between the right atrium and the right ventricle.